 “Melting Faces” that are long and narrow and have crowded teeth do not occur in traditional hunter-gatherer societies, where people naturally possess wide faces with great bone structure and straight teeth, despite a lack of dental care.
 Something about the way we live today is disrupting our ability to develop proper mouth posture.
 But we can start to reclaim our faces by remembering these three simple things: lips together, teeth together, tongue on the roof of your mouth.

-Before; current.
+May 2015, December 2016, July 2017.
 I’ll try to get a better picture with the same lighting, but hopefully you can at least see how far back my cheekbones were and my eyes essentially had no support from them.
 Also how my lower jaw was farther back.
-Also, I wish I could post comparison pictures of the front of my face, but since it’s the internet…if you see me in person ask and I can show you!
+Also, I wish I could post comparison pictures of the front of my face, but since it’s the internet…

 This is an entire blog devoted to adult face remodeling without plastic surgery, and my number one influence for this topic: http://claimingpower.com/